 The Department for Levelling Up, Housing and Communities has also published new experimental data examining the different land uses across local authorities in England.
 The land is classified into two groups.
 Developed land, also known as brownfield sites, and non-developed land, also known as greenfield sites.
-They also capture vacant land, which is identified as unclassified land, bounded by hoardings, and not attributed to an address.
 This data may be able to enrich our understanding of land use, the change in urban and rural interface and how this links to urbanisation and rurality.3